-The interpretation we'll give to our model module enrollment language is that \lor is always an inclusive "or".
-The interpretations of \land and \neg are the usual meanings of "and" and "not", or at least what are usually referred to as their usual meanings.
-As mentioned earlier "and" can also be used in English in an exclusive sense, but we will always use it inclusively.
-With this interpretation the remaining ambiguity we saw earlier, concerning precedence between \land 's or between \lor 's is seen to be harmless, because \land and \lor are associative operators.
+The interpretation we'll give to our model module enrollment language is that "and" and "not" mean what you expect them to mean and "or" is always to be interpreted inclusively.
+With this interpretation the remaining ambiguity we saw earlier, concerning precedence between "and"'s or between "or"'s is seen to be harmless, because "and" and "or" are associative operators.
 We'll talk more about associativity when we discuss semigroups, monoids and groups later.
 Module names are interpreted as meaning that the student in question is taking that module.